MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-create-project-add-controls.md

 ## Create your Windows Forms project

-When you create a math quiz, the first step is to create a Windows Forms app project.
+When you create a math quiz, the first step is to create a Windows Forms App project.

 ::: moniker range="vs-2017"